it-projects-llc/tg-addons/tg_website_event_sale_combo_tickets/README.rst

 - Click "Checkout"

+- RESULT: in the address page you will see "Choose accommodation" instead of the confirm button.

 - RESULT: in the payment page you will see "Choose accommodation" instead of the payment button.

   After the "Choose accommodation" button is pressed, you will be redirected to the shop page with a preselected category configured earlier in the "configuration" step.